Toa Payoh: Sports and recreation

 The sporting facilities are based in the southern central part of Toa Payoh, which is located near the town centre.
-It consists of 3500 seater Toa Payoh Stadium, where S.League club Balestier Khalsa FC plays its home games.
+It includes the 3,500-seat Toa Payoh Stadium, where Singapore Premier League club Balestier Khalsa FC plays its home games.
 Toa Payoh Sports Hall is located besides the stadium, as well as the Singapore Table Tennis Association Academy.
-Meanwhile, there is also Toa Payoh Swimming Complex, where national swimmers train at the complex.
+Meanwhile, there is also Toa Payoh Swimming Complex, where national swimming athletes train.

 Besides these facilities located in the centre of the town, there are also street football courts, gym facilities and basketball courts available at various neighbourhoods of Toa Payoh.
 Meanwhile, SAFRA clubhouse is located besides Toa Payoh Stadium.

 Politics

 Toa Payoh is entirely located within the Bishan-Toa Payoh Group Representation Constituency, while a portion of Lorong 8 Toa Payoh was in the Potong Pasir Single Member Constituency prior to 2020.
-The section which is part of Bishan-Toa Payoh GRC is divided into three divisions, mainly Toa Payoh Central, Toa Payoh East and Toa Payoh West-Thomson.
+The section which is part of Bishan-Toa Payoh GRC is divided into three divisions — Toa Payoh Central, Toa Payoh East and Toa Payoh West-Thomson.
 The members of parliament are Defence Minister Ng Eng Hen, Saktiandi Supaat and Chee Hong Tat of the People's Action Party, the ruling party of Singapore.